 We all want a clean house.
 We don't always have time to clean it, however.

-If even weekly cleanings are tough to squeeze in - let alone the big seasonal anf holiday jobs - how can you possibly get your home clean?
+If even weekly cleanings are tough to squeeze in - let alone the big seasonal and holiday jobs - how can you possibly get your home clean?

-They'll tackle your home's most formidable tasks - or those you simply abhor - and leave you with clean and well maintained surroundings.
+They'll tackle your home's most formidable tasks - or those you simply abhor.
 These tips for hiring a house cleaning service can help you make the right choice for your needs.

 You have two options: specialists - for floors, windows, upholstery, carpets, or drapery - and general housecleaning services that tackle all these tasks and more on a weekly, monthly, or as-needed basis.